betrusted-io/xous-book/src/ch09-01-basis.md

 ![example of the PDDB with one secret basis locked](images/pddb-example2.png)

 Furthermore, each Basis is implemented using ciphers that have a particular characteristic, namely, [IND$-CPA](https://web.cs.ucdavis.edu/~rogaway/papers/ad.pdf): the ciphertext is indistinguishable from random noise.
-AES-GCM-SIV has this property (and if I'm not mistaken, provably indistingishable, but ask a cryptographer for the latest research).
+AES-GCM-SIV has this property (and if I'm not mistaken, provably indistinguishable, but ask a cryptographer for the latest research).

 ![the role of provable indistinguishability](images/pddb-basic-idea.png)